tcarland/tcamake/README.md

   An internal file for defining build commands and is the last file to be included by *tcamke_depends*.
 This file should NOT need to be modified.

-## Scripts:

-A few scripts simply to assist in building or initializing projects.
-They make use of the Makefile templates found in the 'tcamake/template' directory which also serve as good examples.

-The build script is intended to be useful in creating project distributions suitable for export ensuring common dependencies are linked within a given project as needed.

-- **tcamake_build.sh**
-  Some projects within the workspace may wish to be exported or built independently of the workspace.
-This script will assist in creating a project distribution by ensuring that links for needed dependencies such as 'tcamake' itself or other common libs are generated.